-From 2004-2006, GAIA undertook a major terminal expansion and renovation project which saw us transform from a single terminal building into a two-terminal facility with dedicated departures and arrivals terminals.
-These buildings are linked by a fresh, tent-themed architectural approach to take full advantage of our tropical climate, yet be totally functional and modern.
-These changes cater to increased aircraft and passenger arrivals and ensure the comfort of all users of the airport.
+During 2004-2006, GAIA undertook a major terminal expansion and renovation project, which saw the airport transform from a single terminal building into a two-terminal facility with dedicated departures and arrivals terminals.
+A fresh, open, tent-themed architectural structure links the buildings together, taking full advantage of Barbados’ tropical climate while maintaining functionality and a modern flair.
+These changes cater to increased aircraft and passenger arrivals and an improved passenger experience.

-GAIA is located in the south-east of the island, along the Adams-Barrow-Cummins Highway, just half an hour’s journey to the spectacular west coast beaches.
+GAIA is located southeast of the island, along the Adams-Barrow-Cummins Highway and just half an hour’s journey to the spectacular west coast beaches.
 South coast and city destinations are all minutes away by car or public transport.

-The Airport operates on a 24-hour basis and has handled almost every type of aircraft, from the fastest passenger aircraft the Concorde, which until 2003 operated scheduled services to Barbados, to the heavy lift US (C5A) and Russian (AN124) cargo aircraft.
-GAIA has a Concorde museum next to our departures terminal which houses the ex-British Airways aircraft G-BOAE.
+The airport operates on a 24-hour basis and has handled almost every type of aircraft, from the fastest passenger aircraft, the Concorde, which until 2003 operated scheduled services to Barbados, to the heavy lift US (C5A) and Russian (AN124) cargo aircraft.
+While currently closed to tours until further notice, GAIA has a Concorde museum next to our Departures terminal, which houses the ex-British Airways aircraft G-BOAE.

-There is Common Use Terminal Equipment (CUTE) at both check-in and the gates to enable airlines to check in from any counter and to better accommodate traffic by scaling up as needed.
-The expansion and refurbishment of our facilities provided for more airline office space and there are new flight information displays throughout the departures terminal, as well as a new transit facility.
+Common Use Terminal Equipment (CUTE) at check-in and the gates enable airlines to check in passengers from any counter and better accommodate traffic by scaling up as needed.
+In addition, the expansion and refurbishment of our facilities provided:

-The baggage system from the check-in counters to the baggage area is equipped with X-Ray hold baggage screening equipment to ensure that all aircraft hold luggage is screened.
+- A new baggage system.
+The check-in counters to the baggage area are equipped with X-Ray hold-baggage screening equipment to ensure that all aircraft hold luggage is screened.

-The Grantley Adams International Airport handles in excess of two million commercial passengers arriving and departing.
-The terminal was designed to handle 1,600 arriving and 1,600 departing peak hour passengers.
+The Grantley Adams International Airport handles over two million commercial passengers arriving and departing.
+The terminal was designed to handle 1,600 arriving and 1,600 departing peak-hour passengers.

-The Airport is also an excellent cargo trans-shipment point for the region and is increasingly popular for this purpose between South American and European carriers.
+GAIA is also an excellent cargo trans-shipment point for the region, making it increasingly popular between South American and European carriers.